RangerOro/EarthCube-Website/docs/planets.md

 You can also teleport in group with some friends!
 With one rocket only, you can use it in the same chunk with up to 3 people and the others will get prompted to run the command `/pl accept` in chat to teleport with you to the planet.
 You have 20 seconds to run the command, or else the request will expire.

 :::tip
-If you're stuck on a planet, you can either call a friend to help you (using the group teleport feature) or buying another Space Rocket with `/rocket`.
+If you're stuck on a planet, you can either call a friend to help you (using the group teleport feature) or buy another Space Rocket with `/rocket`.
 This last option only works if you have 10.000 gold in your bank account!
 Staff won't help you if you find yourself in this situation.
 :::

 ### The Worlds